17 Confident Ways to Say What You Really Think

 Lots of people hold back from expressing their true feelings.

-1. Practice self-awareness: Understand your values and beliefs.
+1. Practise self-awareness by understanding your values and beliefs.

 ©Mint Images